J-a-s-o-N-W-u/Covid_Financail_Model/README.md

 ## Summary
-1. When combining the **Pandemic variables** and **Financial Variables** it can have better prediction to the next t+1 day comparining text-mining method or only using the financial variables
+1. When combining the **Pandemic variables** and **Financial Variables** it can have better prediction to the next t+1 day comparining text-mining method or only using the financial variables.
 2. It provided a new concept in the future when we would like to know the sentiment during the pandemic or some short shock.